 None of these decks strictly followed the Kawasaki/Sequoia recommendation.
 Each reflects the nature and personality of the founders.
 MySQL is almost a dissertation while CoinBase was more like a movie trailer.

 Product Managers can learn a lot from startup pitch decks.
 There is more art than science when it comes to telling an interesting and compelling story.
 Product managers can use startup pitch decks as an inspiration for how they tell their stories to executives, developers, marketing, and sales.
-To access an entire library of startup pitch decks check out Startup Decks, an online resource that catalogs dozens of startup pitch decks.

 Also published on Medium.